borodust/borodust.github.io/projects/trivial-gamekit.md

 ## Purpose

-This library is intended for users who wish to start with game development in Common Lisp as soon as possible without much configuration hassle.
+This framework is intended for users who wish to start with game development in Common Lisp as soon as possible without much configuration hassle.

+With `trivial-gamekit` you would be able to make simple 2D games: draw basic geometric forms, images and text, play sounds and listen to mouse and keyboard input.

 ## Source code